 1. Simplify Your Diet

-A study of the world’s longest living populations has shown that there’s a decidedly simpler and more satisfying way to eat right:2
+A study of the world’s longest-living populations has shown that there’s a decidedly simpler and more satisfying way to eat right :

-Fill the remaining quarter with protein (paneer, yogurt, legumes, beans)
+- Fill the remaining quarter with protein (paneer, yogurt, legumes, beans, meat)

 2. Eat a Healthy Breakfast

-This isn’t really news for most people, but it’s true and can make a significant difference to our health status.
-A healthy, balanced breakfast sets up a day of healthy eating.
-If we skip breakfast or eat refined grains and sugary cereals, we continue to crave food through the day – that’s a result of the blood sugar rollercoaster (a sudden rise and fall in our bloog sugar, caused by simple carbohydrates).
+This isn’t probably news for you, but it bears repetition because it’s truly important and can make a significant difference to our health status: a healthy, balanced breakfast sets up a day of healthy eating .
+If we skip breakfast or eat refined grains and sugary cereals for breakfast, we continue to crave food throughout the day – that’s a result of the blood sugar rollercoaster (a sudden rise and fall in our blood sugar, caused by simple carbohydrates) .

-Following the plate-breakup in #1 is a great start to identifying the components of a healthy breakfast.
-Eggs, whole grain toast and fruit, or a more traditional idli and sambar give us an ideal mix of nutrients and, more importantly, keep us satisfied without wreaking havoc on our blood sugar.
+Following the plate-breakup we covered in #1 is a great start to identifying the components of your healthy breakfast.
+Eating eggs, whole-grain toast and fruit, or even a more traditional idli and sambar, gives us an ideal mix of nutrients and, more importantly, keeps us satisfied without wreaking havoc on our blood sugar.

 3. Eat More Protein

 Protein isn’t just for fitness enthusiasts.
-Every function of our body, from our immune system to the muscles that help us move, is driven by protein; which, according to a study, 88% of Indians don’t consume enough of on a daily basis.3
+Every function of our body, from our immune system to the muscles that help us move, is driven by protein .
+And according to a study, 88% of Indians don’t consume enough protein on a daily basis .

-Getting enough protein does two things: it ensures that our body has all the nutrients it needs to stay healthy, and it keeps us full for longer.
-Also, since protein is much more filling than carbohydrates, and has little impact on our blood sugar, a protein-packed lunch helps avoid the post-lunch slump that can otherwise occur (due to, once again, the blood sugar rollercoaster).
+Getting enough protein does two things: it ensures that our body has all the nutrients it needs to stay healthy, and it keeps us full for longer .
+Also, since protein is much more filling than refined carbohydrates and has little impact on our blood sugar, a protein-packed lunch helps avoid the post-lunch slump that can otherwise occur (due to, once again, the blood sugar rollercoaster) [9, 10].

 4. Replace Sugary Drinks with Healthy Options

-Sugary drinks are loaded with high fructose corn syrup (HCFS), which is even worse for us than regular sugar.
-That’s because HFCS is processed slightly differently than sugar, and leads to a decreased feeling of satiety, which tends to make us consume more than we normally would.4 Even diet sodas are full of artificial sweeteners that have been shown to drive cravings.
+Sugary drinks are loaded with HFCS (high fructose corn syrup), which are processed slightly differently than sugar.
+Their consumption leads to a decreased feeling of satiety, which tends to make us consume more than we normally would .
+Even diet sodas are full of artificial sweeteners that have been shown to drive cravings .
 Moreover, these drinks have literally no nutritional value.